ponomarevandrey/biscuit-components/README.md

 ## Why I built it

 Sometimes there is a need to create just a simple landing page or a small website.
 Using CSS frameworks like Bootstrap or Foundation would be an obvious solution, but ...
-I like to keep things as simple as possible and to have no redundant code.
-Also, I like to understand how my tool (framework) works under the hood.
+I like to understand how my tool (framework) works under the hood.
 That is why I built Biscuit.
 When I need to develop a small page/website I copy the entire component folder or chunks of code to my new project, add/edit some files and that's it.